leeprandy/GlamourGen/README.md

 # GlamourGen

-Welcome to GlamourGenAI, your ultimate beauty and makeup artificial intelligence companion.
+Welcome to GlamourGen, your ultimate beauty and makeup artificial intelligence companion.
 This innovative model is designed to provide personalized makeup tips, product recommendations, and trend forecasts to enhance your glamour.